• Skip to primary navigation

 Easy make-ahead zucchini gratin

-As it turned out, I had some zucchini that needed to be used – thus the Easy Make Ahead Zucchini Gratin was born!
-All through dinner, the Master Taste Tester kept commenting on how good it was – the ultimate compliment!
+What do you make when you have fresh zucchini that needs to be used - Easy Cheesy Make Ahead Zucchini Gratin is the answer!
+Throughout dinner, the Master Taste Tester kept commenting on how good it was - the ultimate compliment!
+It will soon become your family favorite.

 • Frequently Asked Questions